Integrations user guide

 Follow the prompts and choose whether to download Desktop for Mac, Windows, or Linux.

-The first time you open Desktop, you’ll be prompted by your browser about certificates.
+If you are self hosted or using a proxy server, the first time you open Desktop, you’ll be prompted by your browser about certificates.
 We do this in order to connect ShotGrid with the Desktop app.
 If you’re having trouble getting certificates set up, take a look at our troubleshooting docs for Firefox and Chrome and other browsers .

 You will only need to update your security certificate list once.
 Please note that only Mac and Windows show a prompt for certificates, not Linux.